drmocm/DD_SX8_SDR/README.md

                    (default -x 0 : 950000 to 2150000 kHz)
     -h           : this help message

+    -g s         : blindscan, use s to improve scan (s=0 means no smoothing) higher s can lead to less false positives, but may lead to missed peaks

 Typical calls would be:

 `./ddsx8-spec -f 1030000  -k -t -o test.csv`